citizensadvice/message-slack-action/README.md

 - Commit hash
 - Commit author

-When a workflow fails, it can reply to the original message with a list of failed jobs.
+If a job within the workflow run fails, the action will reply to the original message with a list of failed jobs.

 ## Authentication